raelyard/life-book/notes.md

 You have to start somewhere.
 I have done that.

+Perhaps what is emerging now is a work with sections.
+The first section may be in regard to what are axioms both either self-evidently true or at least justifiable and worthwhile for inclusion in the foundation of a worldview.
+Then another section on conclusions that follow from those axiomitic truthes.
+Then one that brings those conclusions together into (what does it bring them together into? - maybe a coherent worldview? maybe something better/different than that) a coherent worldview.

-I believe next I'll just add some notes here on candidates for what are my `truths I hold to be self-evident`.
+I have added some notes here on candidates for what are my `truths I hold to be self-evident`.
+This is the beginning of thinking about what might become the chapters of that first section.
+Still something i'm thinking about.
+Still a work in progress.

+## Plural of Axiom

+It seems that either axioms or axiomata are acceptable.
+Axiomata sounds pretentious and probably better to use axioms.
+Need to decide for certain.

 ## The Truth as I Perceive it